-The tally switch is used to control the tally indicators at the front of the viewfinder and at the rear of the carrying handle.

-When this switch is set to the ON position, the tally indicators light when the camera is on-air.
-When this switch is set to the OFF position, the tally indicators do not light when the camera is on-air.
+- The tally switch is used to control the tally indicator at the front of the viewfinder. - When this switch is set to the ON position, the tally indicator light when the camera is on-air. - When this switch is set to the OFF position, the tally indicator does not light when the camera is on-air. - The tally swith does not control the tally indicator at the rear of the carrying handle.

-7 Dioptre
+Dioptre

 The dioptre of the viewfinder can be adjusted to suit your eyesight by turning the dioptre ring.
-The range of the dioptre is +3 to -3.
+The range of the dioptre is +1 to -3.